sjl/.plan/README.markdown

 dive in more then — until then I'll just poke around learning that stuff because I know I'll need it eventually.

+Don't have a lot of time before next class, but I went ahead and installed Snakemake highlighting/etc for Vim.